-Qustodio is a bit more expensive than some of the competition (depending on the number of devices you need to protect) but even the most expensive plan is less than the cost of a monthly Netflix subscription.
+Qustodio is a bit more expensive than some of the competition (depending on the number of devices you need to protect), but even the most expensive plan is still less than the cost of a monthly Netflix subscription.
 Your kids are worth more than binge-watching!

-Why You Should Trust Me
+Why Trust Me for This Review

 While it’s always a good idea to spend as much time as possible with your child when they’re online, I know that it’s not always possible or practical to monitor every second of their usage.
-With a bit of time and attention (and a good parental control app!), you can ensure that your kids will stay safe online.
+With a bit of time and attention (and a good parental control app!), you can do your best to make sure that your kids will stay safe online.

-While Qustodio responded immediately and fixed the issue, it’s important to remember that no matter how good your parental control software is, it’s no replacement for taking the time to teach your kids how to be safe online.
+Still, it’s important to remember that no matter how good your parental control software is, it’s no replacement for taking the time to teach your kids how to be safe online.
 It’s impossible to protect them every second of every day, whether they’re using school computers or unprotected devices at a friend’s house – but teaching them WHY it’s important to be safe online can help.
-To learn more, there are lots of organizations with good online safety tips:

-Make sure you take the time to review these and other sites for additional tips and go over them with your kids regularly to ensure they understand WHY these rules are important.
+Make sure you take the time to review these and other sites for additional tips and go over them with your kids regularly to ensure they understand why these rules are important.

 Note: For the purposes of this review, I’ve created a fake profile to help display all the features and options, so there’s no need to be worried about my family’s security!

-This initial setup process is handled entirely through your browser, and Qustodio walks you through the simple process of setting up profiles and then connecting them to the individual devices your kids use.
+The configuration process is handled entirely through your browser, and Qustodio walks you through the simple process of setting up profiles and then connecting them to the individual devices your kids use.

 Navigating to the ‘Rules’ section gives you access to everything you need to monitor and protect your child’s access, whether it’s online or offline.
 Web browsing rules, time limits, application restrictions, and more are managed here using simple switches and checkboxes.